10 Design Tips From Brian Gluckstein You’ll Wish You Knew Sooner

 “My bedroom—where I sleep, watch television, work and read books—is probably the most used living space in my house.
 The canopy bed acts like an oasis, offering a wonderful feeling of enclosure.
 It’s a true retreat from the demands of the world.”

-Don’t miss these budget-friendly decorating tips from HGTV’s Sarah Richardson.
+Don’t miss these chic decorating tips from HGTV’s Sarah Richardson.

 Considering a kitchen renovation?
-Don’t swing a sledgehammer until you’ve consulted Bryan Baeumler’s advice.
+Don’t swing a sledgehammer until you’ve read Bryan Baumler’s best kitchen reno tips.